Autumn Qi for the Lungs

 There are many types of lung deficiency within Traditional Chinese medicine, all relating to the five element theory and the meridian channels.

-Nourishing the Lungs through Movement
+Strengthen the Lungs through Movement

 To nourish your lungs with exercise, look for slow and deliberate movements that help to open the chest cavity (the middle and top of the three compartments in Traditional Chinese Medicine – San Jiao).
 In Tai Chi and Qigong the spine, rib-cage, waist, chest and upper back go through an expanding and compressing motion that gently massages the internal body.
 This helps increase blood flow, remove toxins and aid the function of the lungs.
 The following exercises help strengthen the lungs in Traditional Chinese Medicine, by nourishing the lungs in the five element theory, and stimulating the lung meridian channel.